-Wash your bedding every week in water that is at least 130 F. Dry it in a hot dryer.
+Wash your blankets, sheets, and pillowcases every week in water that is at least 130 F. Dry everything in a hot dryer.

 2. Vacuum Regularly

-Carpeting is another happy habitat for dust mites.
-Replace bedroom carpeting with hardwood floors or linoleum and washable area rugs.
+Carpet is another popular place for dust mites.
+Replace bedroom carpet with hardwood floors or linoleum and washable area rugs.